brunonevado/cleanfasta2/README.md

 -samples: text file containing samples to consider (1 sample per line - if not used outputs all samples).
 -verbose: some info to screen if set to != 0 (default = 0, i.e. no screen output).
 -format: output format, either fasta (the default), vcf or stats.
+-strictNames: if set to 1 (the default), will exit program with an error if not all samples in -samples file are found in infile.
+If set to 0, will just raise a warning and continue.

 GFF options:
 -gff: GFF annotation file with regions to include or exclude.